httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request completes successfully and the entire representation data was transferred, the server MUST acknowledge it by responding with a 2xx (Successful) status code.
 Servers are RECOMMENDED to use `201 (Created)` unless otherwise specified.
 The response MUST NOT include the `Upload-Complete` header field with the value of false.

-If the request completes successfully but the not the entire representation data was transferred, as indicated by an `Upload-Complete` field value of false in the request, the server MUST acknowledge it by responding with the `201 (Created)` status code and an `Upload-Complete` header value set to false.
+If the request completes successfully but not the entire representation data was transferred, as indicated by an `Upload-Complete` field value of false in the request, the server MUST acknowledge it by responding with the `201 (Created)` status code and an `Upload-Complete` header value set to false.

 The request can indicate the upload's final size in two different ways.
 Both indicators may be present in the same request as long as they convey the same size.
 If the sizes are inconsistent, the server MUST reject the request by responding with a `400 (Bad Request)` status code.